 - 1. Underground inspection.
-To be made after trenches or ditches are excavated, piping is installed, and before any backfill is put in place. - Rough-in inspection.
-To be made after the roof, framing, fireblocking and bracing is in place and all soil, waste and vent piping is complete, and prior to this installation of wall or ceiling membranes. - 3.
+To be made after trenches or ditches are excavated, piping is installed, and before any backfill is put in place. - 2.
+Rough-in inspection.
+To be made after the roof, framing, fireblocking and bracing is in place and all soil, waste and vent piping is complete, and prior to the installation of insulation (if applicable), or wall or ceiling membranes. - 3.
 Final inspection.
 To be made after the building is complete, all plumbing fixtures are in place and properly connected, and the structure is ready for occupancy.

-Note: See Section 312 of the Florida Building Code, Plumbing for required tests.
+Note: See Section 312 of the Florida Building Code, Plumbing Volume, for required tests.